 Realizing that many adults and children deal with mineral and vitamin deficiencies, I wanted to make a nutrient-dense treat that would satisfy a sweet craving but offer fiber, protein, healthy fats and a host of vitamins and minerals.

-Enter sprouted, raw pumpkin and sesame seeds!
+Enter sprouted, raw pumpkin and sunflower seeds!
 These babies are a powerhouse of nutrients because the sprouting process preserves temperature-sensitive enzymes and nutrients.
 Proper sprouting also makes these seeds more digestible.

 One of my frustrations with many organic, grain and gluten-free products on the market is that they are void of nutrients and high in sugar.
 I don’t care if its organic sugar, it is still sugar and it can still feed cancerous cells and opportunistic gut organisms like candida.
 But not dese babies, nope, just pure healthy goodness here.
 No junk, no fillers.

 To make my Nutrient Dense Coconut Probiotic popsicles you will need:

 – 1 cup of fresh coconut meat or ¾ cup shredded coconut

 – 1 can of full-fat coconut milk without additives or 13 ounces of homemade coconut milk

 – ¼ cup sprouted sunflower seeds – these are my favorite

 – ¼ cup sprouted pumpkin seeds – these are my favorite